 I use experiments in budding yeast, theory, and data from natural populations to address the following questions:

-I am currently working on two main projects.
+I am currently working on three main projects.

 Microbes rapidly adapt to their environment, allowing them to escape the immune system, resist drugs, and undermine performance of synthetically engineered circuits.
 Predicting evolutionary trajectories is therefore a major problem in biology, with wide-ranging practical implications.
 Several recent studies (e.g., Burch and Chao 2000, Blount et al 2008, Bloom et al 2010, Woods et al 2011, Hayden et al 2011) have shown that epistatic interactions among mutations (i.e., when the effect of a mutation depends on the presence of other mutations in the genome) dramatically affect the course of adaptation implying that evolution may be essentially unpredictable.
 On the other hand, evolutionary outcomes may be statistically predictable if mutations leading to extreme and irregular changes in adaptability (also called evolvability) are rare, while mutations leading to small and regular changes in adaptability are common.
 We directly tested this hypothesis by measuring the variation in adaptability between related genotypes in laboratory yeast populations.

-The paper is now in review and is available here.
+The paper describing these results is now published in Science.
+An open access version will be posted soon.
+An earlier version is available on bioRxiv here.
 This is work with Dan Rice, Elizabeth Jerison, and Michael Desai.